TibbeD/gfn-unlocker/README.md

 That is not an issue with this extension, it is an issue with Geforcenow and Firefox.
 The only thing what this extension does is forcing geforce now to act like everything is offically supported (or something like that, I didn't look at the Javascript when I forked this, I only changed the UI) the cursor not working well always is probably the reason that geforce now doesn't officially support Firefox, and they don't fix that bug and instead just redirect Firefox users to the not supported page is probably that relatively few people use Firefox, and they feel like Firefox users can also just download the windows or macOS app.
 Unfortunately nvidia almost never has their stuff also for linux ):

 ## License/copyright
-This repository is [GPL](https://opensource.org/licenses/gpl-license) which you can find [here](https://opensource.org/licenses/GPL-3.0), but incorporates work that has the following copyright and permission notice (mit license):
+This repository is (except for the logo) [GPL](https://opensource.org/licenses/gpl-license) which you can find [here](https://opensource.org/licenses/GPL-3.0), but incorporates work that has the following copyright and permission notice (mit license):

 Copyright (c) 2020 Lorenzo Murarotto lnzmrr@gmail.com